West Prussia: Geography

-The landscape of West Prussia consisted of the lower reaches of the Vistula River (Weichsel, Wisła) near its mouth on the Baltic Sea, and neighboring lands to the west and east.
+The landscape of West Prussia consisted of the lower reaches of the Vistula River (Weichsel, Wisła) near its mouth at the Baltic Sea and neighbouring lands to the west and east.

-In the west, the province shared a border with easternmost Brandenburg, and comprised those lands between the provinces of Posen and Pomerania.
-This region of the province was characterized by the Baltic Uplands, with southward flowing rivers joining the Noteć (Netze).
-The Brda (Brahe) drains much of this area, joining the Vistula after passing through Bydgoszcz (Bromberg).
+In the west, the province shared a border with easternmost Brandenburg and comprised the lands between the provinces of Posen and Pomerania.
+This region of the province was characterized by the Baltic Uplands, with southward flowing rivers joining the Netze (Noteć).
+The Brahe (Brda) drained much of the area, joining the Vistula after passing through Bromberg (Bydgoszcz).
 Numerous large expanses of woodland, including the Tuchola Forest, were located in this part of the province.
-Further north near the sea is the Kashubian Lake District, where the highest point of the former province, Wieżyca (Turmberg), reaches 329 meters above sea level.
-The headwaters of Pomeranian rivers such as the Słupia (Stolpe) and Łeba (Leba) are located in these uplands.
+Farther north near the Baltic Sea is the Kashubian Lake District, where the highest point of the former province, Turmberg (Wieżyca), reached 329 meters above sea level.
+The headwaters of Pomeranian rivers such as the Stolpe (Słupia) and Leba (Łeba) were located in these uplands.

-In the north was the Baltic coast, consisting of a graded shoreline with landmarks such as the Hel Peninsula stretching 35 kilometers into the Gdańsk Bay, and the Vistula Fens where that river meets the sea.
+In the north is the Baltic coast, consisting of a graded shoreline with landmarks such as the Hel Peninsula stretching 35 kilometers into Gdańsk Bay and the Vistula Fens where the river meets the sea.
 The Vistula delta encompasses a heavily cultivated area of approximately 2,000 square kilometers of land, much of it below sea level.
-Gdańsk (Danzig), the largest city of the province, was found at the northwestern end of the delta.
-The Nogat river, a distributary of the Vistula, flows to the northeast past the city of Malbork (Marienburg) and into the Vistula Lagoon.
-Further east near Elbląg (Elbing), the border with East Prussia crossed the Vistula Spit, Vistula Lagoon, and the Elbląg Upland.
+Danzig (Gdańsk), the largest city of the province, was founded at the northwestern end of the delta.
+The Nogat river, a distributary of the Vistula, flows to the northeast past the city of Marienburg (Malbork) and into the Vistula Lagoon.
+Farther east near Elbing (Elbląg), the border with East Prussia crossed the Vistula Spit, Vistula Lagoon, and the Elbląg Upland.

-In the southeast, the course of the Vistula river forms a wide, flat plain, with adjacent escarpments sometimes exceeding 60 meters in height above the river valley.
-This area includes the fertile Chełmno Land (Kulmerland), with historic cities such as Chełmno (Kulm), Toruń (Thorn), and Grudziądz (Graudenz).
-The Chełmno Land stretched eastward to the border with East Prussia, partially bound on the south by the path of the river Drwęca (Drewenz), which formed part of the province's southeastern border with Congress Poland and the Russian Empire.
+In the southeast, the course of the Vistula River forms a wide, flat plain, with adjacent escarpments sometimes exceeding 60 meters in height above the river valley.
+The area included the fertile Culmerland (Chełmno Land), with historic cities such as Culm (Chełmno), Thorn (Toruń), and Graudenz (Grudziądz).
+The Culmerland stretched eastward to the border with East Prussia, partially bounded on the south by the path of the river Drewenz (Drwęca), which formed part of the province's southeastern border with Congress Poland and the Russian Empire.